Blazers get key tiebreaker with 106-101 win over Lakers

 The Lakers and the Blazers were both 37-29 heading into the game but the Lakers held sixth in the Western Conference because the series between the two teams was tied 1-1 and Los Angeles had the tiebreaker with a better record against conference teams.

 With the win, Portland moved into sixth, a game up on Los Angeles, and also secured the tiebreaker.
-Both teams were trying to earn a playoff spot outright with just five games left in the regular season.
+Both teams are trying to earn a playoff spot outright – and avoid play-in games – with just five games left in the regular season.

 Markieff Morris’ tip shot got the Lakers to 89-85 with 7:21 left in the game but Lillard answered with a 3-pointer for Portland.